miltozz/jenkins-java-demo/README.md

-# Jenkins pipeline
-- my-pipeline-buildJar-pushDocker

-## Description

-- Java Maven App
+# Simple Java app for tests

+- Simple java app to use for tests and test maven
-- Build jar with maven
+- Build jar with `maven clean package`
-- Build docker image
-- Login to docker
-- Push to docker

-## Note
-Jenkinsfile demonstrates various syntax options